Scale modelling articles, reviews, and galleries by Ade Hill

 A tube from Abteilung 502 costs about 20p per ml (at the time of writing).
 The cheapest of my favourite art brands — Sennelier — starts at the same price per volume for its lowest tier, yet its paint is consistently far denser so there is far less wastage.
 Placing equal amounts of each onto cardboard and watching the oil leach out is a real eye opener.

-Here are some photos showing typical colours from three similarly priced brands.
+Here are some photos showing how typical colours from three similarly priced brands react over time.

 These photos tell us a lot.
 The Sennelier has lost the least oil and volume over time and it's the least glossy of the three.
 Abteilung 502 has lost quite a lot of oil and yet it's still the most glossy; while Winsor and Newton has lost less oil, but the most volume.